ViewComponent/view_component/docs/index.md

 ### form_for compatiblilty

-ViewComponent is not currently compatible with `form_for`.
+ViewComponent is not currently compatible with `form_for` helpers.

 ### Inconsistent controller rendering behavior between Rails versions